DenialAdams/ripclip/Readme.md

 ```
 max_stack_size = 100
 ```
 The maximum size of the stack.
 Any further items copied will push out the oldest (bottom) element of the stack.
-This can be `None` for a cliboard stack limited only by available memory.
+This can be `None` for a clipboard stack limited only by available memory.
 ```
 show_tray_icon = true
 ```